ADORSYS-GIS/snort3-installation-scripts/README.md

 [![Snort 3 Installation and Uninstallation Test](https://github.com/bengo237/snort3-intall-script/actions/workflows/snort-test.yaml/badge.svg)](https://github.com/bengo237/snort3-intall-script/actions/workflows/snort-test.yaml)
-# Snort3 Installation and Uninstallation Script for Linux
+# Automation of Snort3 Installation and Uninstallation for Linux

 This repository contains a Bash scripts that automates the process of installing, configuring, and uninstalling Snort3 on a Linux system.
 Snort is an open-source network intrusion prevention system (NIPS) and network intrusion detection system (NIDS) capable of performing real-time traffic analysis and packet logging.